 During his youth, Powell lived a reckless life filled with gambling.
-At the age of 19, Powell experienced a religious conversion to Christianity at a revival meeting.
+At the age of nineteen, Powell experienced a religious conversion to Christianity at a revival meeting.
 After failing to gain entrance into Howard University School of Law, he decided to study religion.
-In 1888, he enrolled in a theology program at Wayland Seminary and College in Washington, D.C. earning his degree in 1892.
+In 1888, he enrolled in a theology program at Wayland Seminary and College in Washington, D.C., earning his degree in 1892.

-In July 30, 1889, Powell married Mattie Fletcher.
-They had two children: Blanch and Adam Clayton Powell, Jr. Powell held several ministerial positions.
-In 1893 he became pastor of Ebenezer Baptist Church in Philadelphia, Pennsylvania.
+On July 30, 1889, Powell married Mattie Fletcher.
+They had two children, Blanch and Adam Clayton Powell, Jr. Powell held several ministerial positions.
+In 1893, he became pastor of Ebenezer Baptist Church in Philadelphia, Pennsylvania.
 Under his leadership, the once small congregation of 25 increased to 600 members.

 In 1908, Powell became pastor of Abyssinian Baptist Church in lower Manhattan, New York.
 His energetic preaching style attracted over 1,500 members.
 Powell’s conservative social message warned against social immorality, but his liberal activist preaching urged black parishioners to engage in protest against racial discrimination.

 Powell’s activism reached beyond his pulpit as a member of the National Association for the Advancement of Colored People (NAACP) and the National Urban League.
-On July 28, 1917, Powell co-organized with other religious leaders and civil rights activists a “silent protest parade” in protest of the East St. Louis, Illinois, massacre of blacks by a white mob on July 2, 1917, as well as other recent anti-black mob violence in Memphis, Tennessee, and Waco, Texas.
+On July 28, 1917, Powell, along with other religious leaders and civil rights activists, organized a “silent protest parade” in response to the East St. Louis, Illinois, Massacre as well as anti-black mob violence in Memphis, Tennessee, and Waco, Texas.

-In 1923, Powell moved Abyssinian Baptist to a new sanctuary at 132 West 138 Street in Harlem, New York.
-With its new location in the center what would soon be the largest black urban community in the nation, Powell attracts far more new members to Abyssinian Baptist.
+In 1923, Powell moved Abyssinian Baptist to a new sanctuary at 132 West 138th Street in Harlem, New York.
+With its new location in the center what became the largest black urban community in the nation, Powell attracted more new members to Abyssinian Baptist.
 In the 1930s, the church membership swelled to 14,000, making it the single largest church congregation in the United States.
 During the Great Depression, Powell waged successful campaigns to feed the poor and to create better employment opportunities and city services for African Americans.